 To log into Canvas, see this KB article: https://kb.uwm.edu/uwmhd/page.php?id=88860

 An acronym for the College of Engineering and Applied Science at University of Wisconsin - Milwaukee.

 Cherwell Service Management (CSM), developed by Cherwell Software, is a configurable, scalable Out-Of-The-Box (OOTB) Service Desk solution based on IT Service Management (ITSM) best practices and the Information Technology Infrastructure Library (ITIL) framework.
 More information about ITSM and ITIL can be found at itsm.uwm.edu.

 A lightweight operating system produced and managed by Google that is based upon the Google Chrome web-browser.
 It is used primarily for lightweight applications such as writing labs, note taking, and small form factor laptops and desktops for home and office use.

-University owned computers are identified with a specific computer name with the naming convention [Department]-[Building/room]-[computer number] (e.g. CCL-BOL225-11).
+A Computer Name is a unique identifier issued to every university owned device.
+Current university computers use the following convention: [UWM or WAK][6 digit Asset ID] (e.g. UWM001234).
+Older computers may follow other conventions, such as [Department]-[Building/room]-[computer number] (e.g. CCL-BOL225-11), and [SA]-[Service Tag] (e.g. SA-1A2B3C4).
 For a desktop computer, the label with the computer name is usually found on the top or side of the tower.